Chronic recurrent multifocal osteomyelitis: Treatment

 These medications are also used in children with other inflammatory and/or bone conditions.
 Side effects may occur while taking these medications.

 Prognosis

-Prognosis will depend on your child's individual disease and response to treatment.
-It is best to discuss the prognosis with your child's pediatric rheumatologist.
+Prognosis will depend on the patient's individual disease and response to treatment.
+It is best to discuss the prognosis with a pediatric rheumatologist.

 Epidemiology

 CRMO was once considered strictly a childhood disease, but adults have been diagnosed with it.
 The affected tends to range from 4 to 14 years old, with 10 as the median age.
 As stated above, CRMO occurs 1:1,000,000 and primarily in girls with a 5:1 ratio.
 That means out of six million, there will probably be 5 girls and 1 boy with the condition.

 Majeed syndrome

 Majeed syndrome is an autoinflammatory disorder consisting of CRMO, congenital dyserythropoietic anemia, and neutrophilic dermatosis.
 To date, two unrelated families with Majeed syndrome have been reported.
 Mutations in LPIN2 have been found in both families.
-Here we report a third consanguineous family with Majeed syndrome with a novel mutation.
+An example happens in a consanguineous family with Majeed syndrome with a novel mutation.
 The patient, a 3-year-old Arabic girl, had hepatosplenomegaly and anemia as a neonate.
 At age 15 months, she developed recurrent episodes of fever and multifocal osteomyelitis.
 In addition, bone marrow aspiration demonstrated significant dyserythropoiesis (defective red cell formation), suggesting Majeed syndrome.
 Coding sequences and splice sites of LPIN2 were sequenced in the patient and her mother.
 A homozygous single-basepair change was detected in the donor splice site of exon 17 (c.2327+1G>C) in the patient; her mother was heterozygous at this site.
 These data confirm the role of LPIN2 mutations in the cause of Majeed syndrome.

 Congenital dyserythropoietic anemia and chronic recurrent multifocal osteomyelitis, uncommon childhood diseases of unknown cause, occurred in three children (two brothers and a female cousin).
 Their parents are consanguineous, and the clinical course of their illness was similar.
 The two brothers also had Sweet syndrome.
 The association of Sweet syndrome with chronic recurrent multifocal osteomyelitis and congenital dyserythropoietic anemia in this family suggests that these rare conditions may be interrelated.